-For Awards made in FY 2024 and later, under 12 C.F.R. § 1807.402(a)(1)(ii), the Single-family Housing Purchase price shall not exceed the mortgage price limits for the area under the HUD FHA Section 203(b) Mortgage Insurance Program.
+For FY 2024 and subsequent Awards, under 12 CFR § 1807.402(a)(1)(ii), the Single-family Housing Purchase price shall not exceed the mortgage price limits for the area under the HUD FHA Section 203(b) Mortgage Insurance Program.
 The Purchase Price limits are available for the current calendar year and the previous two calendar years here: HUD's FHA Mortgage Limits.

-For prior Awards (FYs 2016 - 2023) the Housing price may not exceed 95% of the median purchase price for the area as used in the HOME Program as determined by HUD.
+For prior Awards (FY 2016 to FY 2023) the Housing price may not exceed 95% of the median purchase price for the area as used in the HOME Program as determined by HUD.

 The Recipient shall reference and report the Purchase price information effective as of the Initial Occupancy date, which is the date of equitable title transfer to the homeowner (see FAQ 4.1).
-For example, if the Initial Occupancy date for a Homeownership Project is March 1, 2026, the Recipient should reference and report the 2026 FHA Mortgage Limits.
+For example, if the Initial Occupancy date for a Homeownership Project funded through a FY 2024 CMF Award is March 1, 2026, the Recipient should reference and report the 2026 FHA Mortgage Limits.

-7.7 Our CMF investment in a Homeownership Project was repaid but the Family remains in the Housing.
+7.7 Hodated Our CMF investment in a Homeownership Project was repaid but the Family remains in the Housing.
 Are we required to invest in another Homeownership Project?